 June was a great month for adoptions.
 Congratulations to all of these pets and their new pet parents!
 Piper is a three-legged Great Dane who stole the heart of her adoptive mum as soon as they met.
 She is spoiled rotten there, where her special needs are understood and accommodated for.
 Freddie is an adorable, spunky young guy who loves to play with his

 By Nomi Berger With the arrival of summer in southern Ontario, comes the arrival of an annoying and possibly fatal pest: the tick.
 For the past 20 years, what was considered a nuisance found only in the wooded countryside and farthest reaches of the province, has been invading cities as large and diverse as Toronto.
 Now ticks can be as close as your neighbourhood

 Written by Lindsay McGill Photo above is of Brandy, taken by her foster mom Sharon at the cottage.
 With a few long weekends and the warm weather coming up lots of people plan on going camping and up to the cottage with their furry side-kicks.
 What a lot of people don’t realize is that there are lots of potential safety concerns that they must

 *Molly is listed on our website as a courtesy post.
 She is with Coonhound Rescue.*** Hi!
 I’m Molly.
 I am an 8 year old lady looking for a home.
 I am a Bluetick Coonhound, (possibly mixed with Hound) from Ohio.
 I am spayed, house-trained, up to date with shots, good with kids, good with dogs, and good with cats.
 Basically, I am happy to

-Claire is definitely our most photogenic animal up for adoption! <> <> <> This is a blog hop.
+Claire is not only pretty, but smart, too! <> <> <> This is a blog hop.
 Click here to check out the other participating blogs.